What is Auto Enrolment?

 Auto Enrolment - The Basics

-Every employer will have duties to complete in preparation for the 1st October 2012 start date, their tasks will include;
+Every employer will have duties to complete in preparation for their start date, tasks will include;

 - ensure a qualifying pension scheme is in place for eligible workers to enrol into